 Condon spent the 2000 campaign with UNLV before returning to Corvallis in 2001.
 She served four additional seasons at Oregon State until accepting the Cal Poly head coaching position on Aug.
 25, 2004.

 Condon competed collegiately at Iowa State and completed a prolific career in 1990.
-A 1989 NFCA All-America second team selection, four-time All-Big Eight honoree and three-time academic all-conference pick, Condon remains Iowa State’s all-time leader for hits (216), runs (120), triples (24) and batting average (.351).
+A 1989 NFCA All-America second team selection, four-time All-Big Eight honoree and three-time academic all-conference pick, Condon departed as Iowa State’s all-time leader for hits (216), runs (120), triples (24) and batting average (.351).
 The outfielder was inducted into the Iowa State Hall of Fame in 2003.
 A native of Edina, Minn., Condon earned a bachelor's degree in education from Iowa State in 1991 with a minor in health.

 Condon began a two-year stint with USA Softball in 1994 by helping the Americans capture the 1994 International Softball Federation World Championship in St. John's, Newfoundland.
 A year later, the United States won the Pan-American Games gold medal in Mar del Plata, Argentina.